facundobatista/yaswfp/README.rst

     65536

-How to deal with still-unknonw-objects
+How to deal with still-unknown-objects
 --------------------------------------

 Not all the spec is covered (this is a work in progress!).